demisto/demisto-sdk/demisto_sdk/commands/validate/README.md

 Makes sure your content repository files are in order and have valid file scheme.

 **Use Cases**
-This command is used to make sure that the content repo files are valid and are able to be processed by Demisto.
+This command is used to make sure that the content repo files are valid and are able to be processed by the platform.
-This is used in our validation process both locally and in Circle CI.
+This is used in our validation process both locally and in gitlab.

 **Arguments**:
 * **-g, --use-git**